malgo1311/tflite-generation-interpretation/README.md

 Last I ran these commands with Tensorflow 1.14 and Python 3.7

 ## Tflite generation for Object Detection Checkpoints

+Instead of generating frozen_inference_graph.pb, we use export_tflite_ssd_graph.py script to generate tflite graph which will be further used to generate our tflite file

 python research/object_detection/export_tflite_ssd_graph.py \
   --pipeline_config_path /zeleling/ssdlite_mn_v2/pipeline.config \